Anna Brazhnikova

 Anna Berta, formerly known as Anna Brazhnikova (born 4 October 1991), is a Swedish former tennis player.

-She achieved the No. 1 rankings position for Girls Under-18 in Sweden according to the January 2009 tennis rankings list published by the Swedish Tennis Federation.
+She achieved the No. 1 position for Girls Under-18 in Sweden according to the January 2009 tennis rankings list published by the Swedish Tennis Federation.

-In 2009, Anna reached four ITF women's singles quarterfinals (twice as a qualifier), at $10k events in Turkey and Egypt.
+In 2009, Anna reached four women's singles quarterfinals (twice as a qualifier) at ITF events ($10k) in Turkey and Egypt.
 She played her last match on the ITF Pro Circuit in July 2011 in Tampere, Finland.